GE says goodbye to another business

 GE acquired Austria-based Jenbacher, which has roots as far back as the 15th century, under Immelt in 2003.
 And Immelt brought Waukesha into the GE family in 2011 when he completed the $3 billion purchase of Dresser, a Dallas oil and gas equipment maker.

 Immelt declined to comment.
-A spokesperson for the former CEO previously acknowledged to CNNMoney that a "handful" of GE's acquisitions "did not perform as planned."
+A spokesperson for the former CEO previously told CNNMoney that while some deals turned GE businesses into "undisputed leaders in their industries," a "handful" over the past two decades "did not perform as planned."

 GE's cash crisis has forced new CEO John Flannery to accelerate the dismantling of the company that once owned a leading appliance maker, a film studio and NBC.